PreferredAI/cornac/README.md

 ## Models

-The recommender models supported by Cornac are listed below.
+The table below lists the recommendation models/algorithms featured in Cornac.
+Examples are provided as quick-start showcasing an easy to run script, or as deep-dive explaining the math and intuition behind each model.
 Why don't you join us to lengthen the list?

 | Year | Model and Paper | Type | Environment | Example |
 | :--: | --------------- | :--: | :---------: | :-----: |